 There’s not a lot you can do about browser fingerprinting.
 In theory, protection from fingerprinting involves a device with the same settings and programs as the most other people.
 For example, an iPhone would offer better protection than an Android because it has less ability to be customized and made unique; a Chrome user would be less unique than, say, a Linux user.

 Chrome and Firefox users could try extensions that randomize what data is reported by the browser, because presenting a different fingerprint every time makes tracking impossible.
-Chameleon (Firefox) and Random User Agent (Chrome) have decent reviews at their respective app stores.
+Chameleon (Firefox) and Random User Agent (Chrome and Edge) have decent reviews at their respective app stores.

 4. Prevent phishing attacks on browser autofill